Abhishek ChaudharyAbhishek Chaudhary

 Press and Recognition

-In 2015, the instrumental record Echoes at Taj was submitted for Grammy Award consideration in the New Age category for the 58th Annual Grammy Awards.
-The album did not advance to the final nominee list, but the entry is part of the project's public record: a fully independent instrumental album from New Delhi placed in the same submission pool as the global field for consideration in a major category, on the strength of its writing and production alone.
+In 2015, the New Age record Echoes at Taj was submitted for Grammy Award consideration in the New Age category for the 58th Annual Grammy Awards.
+Recorded over a focused six-month window from January to June 2015 entirely in PreSonus Studio One, the album mixes three full English-lyric vocal pieces (Thirst, Existence, Suffering) with ambient instrumentals carrying vocal harmonies and session-player layers across piano, sitar, flute, and harmonium.
+Two tracks are Western classical covers given a modern ambient and new-age twist (Joy and Transmission, takes on Chopin and Beethoven respectively).
+The album did not advance to the final nominee list, but the entry is part of the project's public record: a fully self-owned album from New Delhi placed in the same submission pool as the global field for consideration in a major category, on the strength of its writing and production.

 International press coverage for the music catalog includes Jamsphere and SleepingBagStudios, both of whom reviewed Echoes at Taj and highlighted the atmospheric, emotive quality of the work.
 Jamsphere described the music as elegant in the way it injects soul and turns every record both human and other-worldly.
 SleepingBagStudios called the set of songs fantastic and captivating, and singled out the thick, rich, mist-and-frost atmosphere that runs through the instrumental record.
 The full press quotes, bio, and discography for media use are collected on the press kit page, including the official high-resolution artist photo and a downloadable bio for journalists, podcasters, and music supervisors.